taolicd/taolicd.github.io/_posts/2021-10-21-Bored_API_doc.md

 ---

-This document attempts to document the free web API called Bored API available on https://www.boredapi.com.
+This document attempts to document the free web API called Bored API available on [https://www.boredapi.com](https://www.boredapi.com).

-This document assumes that readers have knowledge on web APIs.
-If not, please refer to [my other blog](https://taolicd.github.io/2019/08/08/Intro_API_blog.html) or search on the Internet for web API introduction content.
+Readers are expected to have knowledge on web APIs.
+If not, please refer to [my other blog](https://taolicd.github.io/2019/08/08/Intro_API_blog.html).

 ---